The World Is Not Enough (song): Recording

 The final recording was made in August at Armoury Studios in Vancouver, Canada, where Garbage built upon their first mix of the song, adding and subtracting parts, and completed final recording and mixing.
 The band kept the arrangement tight to preserve the song's dynamic, sweeping melody.
 "The orchestra took up so much space and really dictated where the song was going dynamically," keeping the recording simple, Vig recalled.
 "Besides the drums and bass and some percussive loops, there's a little bit of guitar that Duke and Steve did.
 There's not a lot of miscellaneous tracks on there.
 There's a few little ear-candy things that we did, but it's all meant to work around Shirley's singing."
-Although Garbage owned its own recording studio in Madison, Wisconsin, for legal reasons the song could not be recorded in a U.S. studio.
+Although Garbage owned its own recording studio Smart Studios in Madison, Wisconsin, for legal reasons the song could not be recorded in a U.S. studio.
 "The World Is Not Enough" was completed, mixed and mastered at the end of the month, and the group returned to their recording studio in Madison to record their mix of the song.
 Garbage's version (the "chilled-out remix") downplayed the classic Bond sound in favor of the band's style.
 Vig later said about the original recording, "We're pretty pleased with how it turned out.
 To Garbage fans, it sounds like a Garbage song.
 And to Bond fans, it's a Bond song."
 However, Manson noted that the version featured in the film "got our hopes and joys squashed," as "they had completely screwed with all the stems of mix and it sounded completely different."